Urgot Build Guide by Bombabo

 Hard to kill early on due to her passive.
 Do your best not to get hit by her W. Your time to fight her is when she uses her E, since you can use your E to counter it.
 Be careful with this though, since a smart Camille player will wait for you to use your dash before jumping to stun you.

-Yorick can be a nusciance to urgot, primarily because Urgot's W targeting almost never prioritizes Yorick's ghouls or his wall.
+Yorick is a nusciance to urgot, primarily because Urgot's W targeting almost never prioritizes Yorick's ghouls or his wall.
 If you can force him to fight without giving him time to set up, you should be ok.
 Try your best to avoid engaging on him when he has his ult.

 Prepare to eat 10,000 Q's in the early laning phase.
 He will outpoke you by a landslide, but you will beat him in a close-up fight.
 Keep in mind that he can use his W to cleanse your ult, so don't use it if you think he has it ready.